 Thus, by means of this highly divergent novel-base Omicron genome, we find agreement with our early 2018 lab leak estimate and as well provide a ninth means of falsifying China’s Dec 2019 narrative.

-Update 1: the following study came two weeks after this article was published.50
+Update 1: the following studies came after this article was published.

 Conclusion – We found that several variants of the SARS-CoV-2 genome exist (Feb-May 2020) and that the D614G clade [Wuhan, Dec 2019] has [merely] become the most common variant since December 2019.
 The evolutionary analysis indicated structured transmission, with the possibility of multiple introductions into the population.